JonCooperWorks/httpfuzz/README.md

 It allows fuzzing of HTTP requests with text bodies and multipart file uploads.

 ### File Fuzzing
-`httpfuzz` can generate files to help you quickly test a file upload endpoints for file header whitelisting.
+`httpfuzz` can generate files to help you quickly test a file upload endpoints for file header whitelisting using the `--automatic-file-payloads` flag.
 It generates random bytes and puts a valid file headers on them before injecting them into the request body and sending them to the web service.
 This lets you easily see if a dev team is only using filenames to validate image uploads ;).
 You can see a list of the supported file types in [fileheaders.go](https://github.com/JonCooperWorks/httpfuzz/blob/master/fileheaders.go).
 Feel free to add any file types you see missing.

-Pull requests are welcomed.
+If you want to use `httpfuzz` with existing payloads, simply place them in a directory and pass it to the `payload-dir` flag.

 ## Using httpfuzz CLI
 ```